-The ap_association package contains multiple tasks for standardizing newly detected DiaSources and associating them with existing or new DiaObjects.
-Standardization converts the output catalogs from difference imaging to the format specified in sdm_schemas (§5.16), and applies filtering consistent with (W. O'Mullane et al. 2024).
-Once DiaSource catalogs are standardized, they are associated to DiaObjects in either of two modes: Data Release Production (DRP) or Alert Production (AP).
-Both implementations use the Pessimistic Pattern Matcher B (C. B. Morrison 2018) to score and match DiaSources, but differ in how DiaObjects are stored and how visits are ordered.
+The ap_association package contains multiple tasks for standardizing newly detected DIASources and associating them into "DIAObjects".
+Standardization converts the output catalogs from difference imaging to the format specified in sdm_schemas (§5.9), and applies filtering consistent with (W. O'Mullane et al. 2024).
+Once DIASource catalogs are standardized, they are associated to DIAObjects in either of two modes: Data Release Production (DRP) or Alert Production (AP).
+Both implementations use the Pessimistic Pattern Matcher B (C. B. Morrison 2018) to score and match DIASources, but differ in how DIAObjects are stored and how visits are ordered.

-- DRP association loads all DiaSource catalogs from a set time period overlapping a single patch at once, and creates new DiaObjects for matched DiaSources from all visits simultaneously. - AP association processes a single visit at a time, and creates new DiaObjects incrementally from unassociated DiaSources.
-DiaObjects and their associated DiaSources are stored in the Alert Production Database (APDB; §6.3.6).
+- DRP association loads all DIASource catalogs from a set time period overlapping a single patch at once, and creates new DIAObjects for matched DIASources from all visits simultaneously. - AP association processes a single visit at a time, and creates new DIAObjects incrementally from unassociated DIASources.
+DIAObjects and their associated DIASources are stored in the Alert Production Database (APDB; §6.3.5).

-After association, an additional filtering step may be applied to DiaSources with no matched DiaObject of Solar System object (§6.3.5).
-Properties of the source such as its reliability score (§5.13, source flags, or signal-to-noise cuts may be used to drop detections that are likely to be false detections and avoid creating erroneous new DiaObjects.
+After association, an additional filtering step may be applied to DIASources with no matched DIAObject or Solar System object (§7).
+Properties of the source such as its reliability score (§5.6.3, source flags, or signal-to-noise cuts may be used to drop detections that are likely to be false detections and avoid creating erroneous new DIAObjects.